 When you decide to build your own gaming PC, the first part that you should consider is the CPU.
 The CPU you choose will determine which motherboards, memory and cooling solutions you can use in your gaming PC build.
 CPUs are generally responsible for loading your games and directing all the complicated traffic required to make a game work.
 You will need a CPU fast enough to handle game functions and keep your GPU constantly fed with new scenes to render.

-While Intel dominated the PC gaming CPU market after the release of the legendary Sandy Bridge platform, rival AMD shook up the market last spring with the release of the Ryzen line of CPUs.
+While Intel dominated the PC gaming CPU market after the release of the legendary Sandy Bridge platform, rival AMD shook up the market in the first half of 2017 with the release of the Ryzen line of CPUs.
 As of today, both companies offer a full range of CPUs that will make excellent choices for your gaming PC, but we will be recommending AMD Ryzen CPUs for most folks unless you know you have a specific use case that would benefit from an Intel-based build.

 Selecting The Best CPU For Your Gaming PC Build